Introduction

 Directory Submissions

-Online directories (very reputable ones only!), like Yellow Pages, can enhance online visibility.
-When listing, use strategic keywords detailing your services. eg. For a Dog Training Center, include breed specialisations and training methods.
+Online directories (reputable ones only!), like Yellow Pages, can enhance local online visibility.
+When listing, use strategic keywords detailing your services.
+For example, for a Dog Training Centre, include breed specialisations and training methods.
 Treat your directory listing as a concise pitch, focusing on what sets you apart.
 Craft it with the precision of a meta description, aiming for maximum impact.

 On-Page SEO (aka Content SEO)